Bravanese people

-The Bravanese people, also known as the Barawani, are a minority ethnic group inhabiting the city of Barawe of Somalia and Kenya.
+The Bravanese people, also known as the Barawani, are a Benadiri subclan minority ethnic group inhabiting the city of Barawe of Somalia and Kenya.

 Origins

 As their name suggests, the Bravanese hail from Brava (Barawa), a port town on the southeastern coast of Somalia.

-Barawa is one of the most diverse place in Somalia.
-The Somali people of this Banadir coast have been mixing with many different countries such as Portuguese people, Italians and Arabs.
-Because of its location and distance from Asia, Middle East, Europe, and nearby Islands, Barawa was strategically located for trade while people also exchanged ideas, skills, other knowledge and culture.
-The regional population supposedly traces their origins back to Arabs (particularly Hadhrami, Adnani and Qahtani).
-Many Bravanese people that have mixed with Somalis have origins from Europe, Мiddle Еast and Persia, therefore they tend to look physically distinct from the vast majority of other Somalis.
+Barawa is one of the most diverse places in Somalia.
+The Somali people of this Banadir coast have mixed with many different ethnicities, such as Portuguese people, Italians and Arabs.
+Because of its location and distance from Asia, the Middle East, Europe, and nearby islands, Barawa was strategically located for trade, while people also exchanged ideas, skills, other knowledge and culture.
+The regional population supposedly traces their origins back to Arabs (particularly Hadhramis, Adnanis and Qahtanis).
+Many Bravanese people who have mixed with Somalis have origins from Europe, Мiddle Еast and Persia, therefore they tend to look physically distinct from the vast majority of other Somalis.
 Their culture, food and music resemble those of other East African islands and the Swahili people.
 The Bravanese people are locally known as "3 Tol" Haatim, Biido and Ashraf.
 According to many sources Bravanese people are made up of Haatim, Biida, and Asharaf.

 Language

 The Bravanese speak the Bravanese language (Chimwiini or Chimini), Northern Dialect of Swahili.
 Chi- is a prefix denoting "language", and Miini (Mwiini) is the alternative name of Barawa, the Bravanese people themselves would never call the town as Barawa or Brava, but rather as Miini.
 Chimini is a standard version of the original Bravanese language which is called Chambalazi, the standard Chimini language contains Italian, and Arabic.
-Chambalazi contains some of the oldest Swahili words and dialects, it started to evolve through time and intermixing of other ethnicity and languages.
-The Barawa language is over 1000 years old, and still spoken today by approximately 30,000 Bravanese, this is due to the preservation of the language by the early scholars in Barawa.
-Sheikh Qassim al Barawi was the first Bravanese Scholar to start writing standard Chimini, it was written in Arabic.
+Chambalazi contains some of the oldest Swahili words and dialects, it started to evolve through time and intermixing of other ethnicities and languages.
+The Barawa language is over 1000 years old, and still spoken today by approximately 30,000 Bravanese.
+This is due to the preservation of the language by the early scholars in Barawa.
+Sheikh Qassim al Barawi was the first Bravanese Scholar to start writing standard Chimini, which was written in Arabic.
 Throughout history, the language was used to spread Islam in the Swahili Coast, this was done via poetry and Religious books or manuscripts.